Business Office Administration

 Course Subjects

-12 Lecture Hours
+Administrative Assistant 1 12 Lecture Hours 12 Practicum Hours

 Students will learn to perform a variety of administrative and clerical tasks necessary to help run an organization.
 Students will learn document processing and multiple computer applications, as well as learn how to organize and manage an office.

-12 Lecture Hours
+Business Communications 12 Lecture Hours 12 Practicum Hours

-12 Practicum Hours (each)
+Business English 12 Lecture Hours 12 Practicum Hours

-12 Lecture Hours
+Business Skills 12 Lecture Hours 12 Practicum Hours

-12 Lecture Hours
+Customer service 12 Lecture Hours 12 Practicum Hours

 Students will learn to identify the principles of good customer service and develop customer service techniques and systems.
 They will learn that customer service skills play a necessary and significant role in every business transaction.

-Data Entry / Office Clerk
+Data Entry / Office Clerk 12 Lecture Hours 12 Practicum Hours

 Students will learn to key in text, enter data into a computer, operate other office machines, and perform other clerical duties, all in a mock-up office environment.
 Students will learn specific duties of an Office Clerk, such as maintaining payroll records, taking inventory, filing, entering data into the computer, and operating various office equipment such as photocopiers, fax machines, and scanners.

-12 Lecture Hours
+Artificial Intelligence 12 Lecture Hours 12 Practicum Hours

-12 Practicum Hours
+Cybersecurity I 12 Lecture Hours 12 Practicum Hours

-24 Practicum Hours
+Microsoft Excel 24 Lecture Hours 24 Practicum Hours

 Students will learn basic spreadsheet concepts, navigate in workbooks, enter, edit, format and print data, charts, tables, as well as to record and edit simple macros.